Introduction to Defensive Shooting

 If you can avoid a gunfight, avoid it.
 People can get killed in gunfights.
 They are not healthy environments to be in.
 The risk factors with lead flying past you are far greater than the risk factors of most other endeavors.

 Compromise!
 Let the other guy win verbal challenges.
 Walk away with hoodlums heckling you.
-If you do not have to engage others in a lethal conflict, do not do so.
+If you do not have to engage others in a lethal conflict, do not engage them.
 It may be your last day on Earth, and you just don't know it yet.
 If you are NOT involved in a gunfight the likelihood of it being your last day is diminished.

 1. Defensive confrontations

+The best way to win a fight is to avoid it.
+Barring that, the next best thing is to know that it is coming and to make the other guy fight on your terms.
 If you have no choice but to defend yourself, act decisively, and with a strong will to win.
 If you are forced to defend yourself, you will not be able to say "time out while I prepare".
 It will most likely happen very quickly, be extremely violent, happen at close to arm's length, and be done in seconds.
+The best personal defense once the incident has begun is a significant counter attack, that succeeds before the aggressor knows he picked the wrong "victim".
+Your counter attack needs to be sufficient to stop any further aggression from your attacker.
 If you are going to use a gun to defend yourself BE PREPARED via training, visualization, and mentally playing out scenarios.

-You are more likely to be in control of the situation if your actions are decisive!
+You are more likely to be in control of the situation if you are acting (you had a plan)

 2. Controlling the encounter